georgefourm/koa-mongo-starter/README.md

 A boilerplate [koaJS](http://koajs.com/) setup, using MongoDB as the backend database, structured in a sensible way, including common libraries for routing, configuration, logging, and database access.

+Helper functions are also provided for JWT token authentication and templated view rendering.

 ## Motivation
 KoaJS is a very minimalistic, unopinionated node framework, providing a thin layer of abstraction over the base node libraries, and while this provides the developer with maximum flexibility,